 The sheer volume of shore towns and communities along the Garden State guarantees a perfect New Jersey beach for everyone, as the region offers secluded enclaves, amusement parks, casinos, water sports, striking architecture, horse and buggy tours, and more than a few surprises.
+If you’re looking for fun things to do in New Jersey in the summer, chances are high that you’ll end up at the beach at some point.
 Here’s our list of the best beaches in New Jersey, starting from North Jersey and heading south.

 What are the nicest beaches in New Jersey?

 The only beach on our list that doubles as a National Park, Sandy Hook is part of the Gateway National Recreation Area and is definitely one of the nicest beaches in New Jersey.
 An island connected to the town of Highlands, Sandy Hook features several beaches with distant views of New York City and the oldest operating lighthouse in the United States, first opened in 1764.